-- University Police/Campus Security are available 24-7 to respond to calls on campus.
-Libraries’ faculty and staff, particularly those working evenings, overnight, and weekends, should not hesitate to call the police in the presence of a threat or the possibility of threat to themselves or other Libraries’ users.
+- Libraries’ faculty and staff, particularly those working evenings, overnight, and weekends, should not hesitate to call their campus or local police in the presence of a threat or the possibility of threat to themselves or other Libraries’ users.

 - If you’re not sure if you should call, call.
-Let university or local police assess the situation.
+Let the University or local police assess the situation.
 It’s far better to call them when they’re not needed than to not call when they are.

 DISRUPTIVE OR DISORDERLY BEHAVIOR:

 Behavior is considered disruptive if it interferes with the operation of the Libraries, infringes upon the rights of others to freely participate in Libraries’ services, or poses a risk to Libraries’ facilities, equipment, or collections.

 Disruptive behavior in public areas is sometimes difficult to assess.
 Be sure to consider the immediate and practical consequences of the behavior.